I’ll never forget the first time I experienced these two pedals in the same room.

 Blues Driver and Bluesbreaker

-The difference in their journeys is fascinating.
-The Bluesbreaker pedal had a short production run but spawned an entire family of renowned and sought-after boutique pedals.
+The difference in their journeys tells you a lot.
+The original Bluesbreaker pedal had a short first run, but it spawned an entire family of sought-after boutique pedals.

 The BD-2, on the other hand, has been in continuous production since ‘95, becoming one of BOSS’s best-sellers.